knipknap/django-find/docs/install.rst

 Add it to your models
 ~~~~~~~~~~~~~~~~~~~~~

-You are now ready to start using the Searchable decorator.
+You are now ready to start using the Searchable mixin.
 For more information, please continue with the
 :doc:`tutorial <tutorial>`.